Seventy years on from Horsefair

 Today though must be a Sunday, as there’s no trading on the Open Market, the patch is empty of stalls and produce, and North street is far too quiet for any weekday.

 A diverse group of businesses faced the market patch at this time.

 From the left, “The Old Mitre Temperance Hotel” and “Jessups Hotel” adjoin “Cartlidge Brothers” mangle dealers, with Fanny Atherton’s private house next door.

-The two gable fronted shops belonging to “Grosvenor’s” the fruiterer’s and George Lawley the boot dealer, are next door to the Lich gate entrance to the old “Bluecoat School”, soon to become the Education Office’s.
+The two gable-fronted shops belonging to “Grosvenor’s the fruiterers. and George Lawley, boot dealer, is next door to the Lichgate entrance to the old “Bluecoat School”, soon to become the Education Offices.

-To the right of the entrance was Astbury and Clayton bakers, and finally, Fred Paulton, who coupled running North Street Post Office with his stationary and tobacconists business.
+To the right of the entrance were Astbury and Clayton, bakers, and finally, Fred Paulton who coupled running North Street Post Office, with his stationary and tobacconists business.

-The Georgian building with the popular sauce and milk ads was T. Clark drapers, and between the drapers and the wall displaying the advert for “Brasso” metal polish is the small entrance leading in to Chapel Yard into Paternoster row.
+The Georgian building with the popular sauce and milk ads was T. Clark drapers and between the drapers and the wall displaying the advert for “Brasso” metal polish, is the small entrance leading into Chapel Yard and Paternoster row.

-The last three shops before Giffard House and the Catholic Presbytery, hidden from view at that time, were G. H. Kidson Ltd, grocers, Cartright’s, tobacconist, and finally, J. Reed hairdresser and umbrella maker.
+The last three shops before Giffard House and the Catholic Presbytery, and church, (hidden from view at that time,) were G. H. Kidson Ltd, grocers, Cartright’s, tobacconist, and finally, J. Reed hairdresser and umbrella maker.